tunixxx78/2DPeliprojektiR1/ReadMeFileForNextGames.md

 Our First schools game project (12.2020-3.2021)

-In this project we had 2 coders and 3 graphic artists.
+In this project we had 2 programmers and 3 graphic artists.

 My part was to be project lead, game designer and writing code.
 Roughly 85% of games code is made by me.